stefan-hoeck/idris2-tailrec/README.md

-# idris2-tailrec : Total, Stack-safe, Monadic Recursion in Idris2
+# idris2-tailrec : Total stack-safe monadic Recursion in Idris2

 Writing recursive functions that do not overflow the stack can be challenging.
-The Javascript backends in Idris2 optimize mutually tail-recursive functions into a while loop, which uses constant stack space.
+The Javascript backends in Idris2 optimize mutually tail-recursive functions into while loops, which uses constant stack space.
 The Chez backend performs tail-call optimization on its own.
 In monadic code, however, the recursive call happens within the bind operator `(>>=)`, and is therefore not